TarGF: Learning Target Gradient Field to Rearrange Objects without Explicit Goal Specification: Details of Our Method

 where $p_{0t}(\s(t) \mid \s(0)) = \mathcal{N}(\s(t); \s(0), \frac{1}{2\log \sigma}(\sigma^{2t} - 1) \mathbf{I})$ and $\sigma=25$ is a hyper-parameter.

-Using this objective, we can obtain the estimated score \emph{w.r.t.} different levels of the noise-perturbed target distribution $\tar^{t}(\s(t)) = \int p_{0t}(\s(t) \mid \s(0))\tar(\s(0))d\s(0)$simultaneously.
-In this way, we can assign different noise-level $t$ for different tasks conveniently.
-The choice of $t$ will be described in sub-section.~\ref{sec: training detail}
+Using this objective, we can obtain the estimated score \emph{w.r.t.} different levels of the noise-perturbed target distribution $\tar^{t}(\s(t)) = \int p_{0t}(\s(t) \mid \s(0))\tar(\s(0))d\s(0)$ simultaneously.
+This way, we can efficiently try different noise levels for efficient hyperparameter tuning.
+The choice of $t$ will be described in Sec.~\ref{sec: training detail}.

+\textbf{Network Architecture:} All the networks~(\eg, score network, actor and critic networks used in learning-based methods) used in our work are designed into three stages, \textit{pre-processing stage}, \textit{message passing stage} and \textit{output stage}.
+The \textit{pre-processing stage} aims at extracting node features for each object via linear layers to construct a fully connected graph for the next stage.
+The \textit{message passing stage} takes the initial graph as input and passes them through several graph convolutional layers.
+After the above two stages, \textit{output stage} further encodes the feature of each node to obtain the node-wise output~(\eg, score, action).
+We denote the hidden dimension as $d_h$ and the embedding dimension as $d_e$.
+In room rearrangement, $d_h=128, d_e=64$ and in ball rearrangement $d_h=64, d_e=32$.
+We recommend looking up the other trivial details in our open-sourced codes.

+We first encode the static feature $f_s^i \in \R^{d_e}$ and state feature $f_a^i \in \R^{d_h}$ for the i-th node with 2 linear layers.
+We further encode the noise feature $f_t \in \R^{d_e}$ by a Gaussian Fourier projection layer~(used in~\cite{SDEScoreMatching}).
+For room rearrangement, we additionally encode the wall feature $f_w \in \R^{d_e}$ from the aspect ratio via two linear layers.